 About the Health Equity Monitor

 Health equity is the absence of unfair and avoidable or remediable differences in health services and outcomes among groups of people.
 Data that are presented according to social, demographic, economic or geographical factors can help to identify vulnerable populations and target health interventions.
 Disaggregated data are useful to track progress on health goals, revealing differences between sub-groups that overall averages may mask.
-Health equity data provide an evidence base for equity-oriented interventions, and are a key component of the movement toward equitable universal health coverage.
+Health equity data provide an evidence base for equity-oriented interventions, and are a key component of mainstreaming gender, equity and human rights as well as equity-oriented progress towards universal health coverage.

 The Health Equity Monitor currently includes reproductive, maternal, neonatal and child health indicators, disaggregated by child’s sex, place of residence (rural vs. urban), wealth quintile, and education level.
 Data are based on Demographic and Health Surveys (DHS) and Multiple Indicator Cluster Surveys (MICS) conducted in 91 countries, 90 of which are low- or middle-income countries.